sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **professor_get_cumulative_hours** : Calculates the cumulative duration for all timeslots of a student
       - *Inputs:* Professor NetID, Student NetID, Section Code
       - *Outputs:* Cumulative number of hours tracked across all timeslots

+  - **professor_add_students** : Allows the professor to add students to a section
+    - *Inputs:* Student NetID, Student UTDID, Student Name, Section Code, @Variable for message
+    - *Outputs:* Message: 'Success' or condition not met

+  - **add_student_to_team** : Allows the professor to add a student to a team
+      - *Inputs:* Team number, Student NetID, Section Code, @Variable for message
+      - *Outputs:* Message: 'Success' or condition not met

+  - **professor_add_section** : Allows the professor to add their sections
+      - *Inputs:* Professor NetID, Section Code, Section Name, @Variable for message
+      - *Outputs:* Message: 'Successs' or condition not met

+*Disclaimer*: For a professor to initialize everything at the start of the semester they need to do it in this order:
+  - professor_add_section
+  - professor_add_students
+  - professor_insert_num_teams
+  - add_student_to_team